 2. Marching Ceremony.
 After the culmination of Prime Minister’s speech, follows the march past of Indian Armed Forces along with the paramilitary forces.
 There are also parades that showcase many scenes from the independence struggle as well as depicting our diverse culture.

 3. Independence Day Celebrations in the Country.
 Various flag hoisting ceremonies and cultural programmes are organized in government and non-government institutions in different parts of the country.
 Students take part in cultural events, debates, drills and competitions that are organised by schools and colleges.
 The significant government offices and monuments such as India Gate are charmed with strings of tricolour lights.
 People can be seen riding on bikes carrying the Indian flags with pride.
 The locals are seen flaunting tri-colour wrist bands, bangles, attires to pay tribute to this special day.

 4. Celebrations Across Indian Boundaries.
 Indians living outside the country also celebrate this day with great enthusiasm.
 In some prominent locations around the world like New York, the occasion of August 15 is celebrated as India Day.

 5. Kite Flying.
 How can anyone not fly kites during this historic occasion?
 It won’t be wrong to say that Independence Day might have become synonymous with Kite flying.
 On this day, one can see hundreds of colourful kites of different shapes and sizes, flying in the bright and clear sky depicting freedom and prosperity.
 People also hold kite-flying competitions.
-And the famous war cry kai-po che is used as people cut their opponents' kites.
+August 15 is a special day in India when citizens are seen swaying in the patriotic spirit.

 15 August 2020